-A student who has already obtained an industry recognized license or certification, for which the college offers a career and technical certificate or degree curriculum, may be granted academic credit based on the considerations outlined in policy 500.5 and in accordance with this procedure.
-Credit is limited to specific credentials as outlined in the table below.
-The table is updated with new certifications/licensures when faculty recommendations are presented to the dean of instruction for acceptance and then submitted to Cabinet for final approval.
+A student who has obtained a professional/industry recognized license, certification, credential, etc. that relates to an IECC career and technical certificate or degree, may be granted academic credit based on the considerations outlined in policy 500.5 and in accordance with this procedure.
+Credit awarded is limited to the course equivalencies outlined in the table below.
+The table is updated when faculty recommendations are presented to the appropriate dean of instruction for acceptance and then submitted to SEPC for final approval.
 Review of the table for continued validity is performed in conjunction with the program review cycle.

-Student must confer with an advisor to begin the process and obtain the required recommendation/signature on the Credit for Prior Learning Request form.
-Student will provide any applicable licensing or certification information as well as authorization to contact appropriate authorities for verification purposes.
+Student must confer with an advisor to begin the process and obtain the required recommendation/ signature on the Credit for Prior Learning Request form.
+Student will provide any applicable certifying information as well as authorization to contact appropriate authorities for verification purposes.
 Additional experience and/or documentation may be required.

-- 2. Student will then submit the request to the dean of instruction for review. - The dean of instruction will review, approve/deny the request, considering the currency of licensure or certification, and forward to: registrar if credit is approved; student services/records if credit is denied. - The registrar will post the credit to the student's academic record in the manner described in policy 500.5; student services/records will retain the request form in the student's academic file.
+- 2. Student will then submit the request to the appropriate dean of instruction for review. - 3.
+The dean of instruction will review, approve/deny the request, considering the currency of the provided evidence of accomplishment, and forward it to the registrar (if credit is approved) or student services/records (if credit is denied). - The registrar will post the credit to the student's academic record in the manner described in policy 500.5; student services/records will retain the request form in the student's academic file.